Relationship Therapy

 • Constantly obsessing and overthinking due to relationship anxiety

-• Habitually taking things personally + hurting your own feelings
+• Habitually taking things personally and hurting your own feelings

 • Difficulty walking away from or ending unhealthy relationships or friendships

-• Relying on others for your sense of worth + value
+• Relying on others for your sense of worth and value

-• Consistently being attracted to + pursuing unavailable partners
+• Consistently being attracted to and pursuing unavailable partners

-• Out of control trust issues + paranoia due to fear of abandonment
+• Out of control trust issues and paranoia due to fear of abandonment

-• Letting comparison + jealousy ruin your relationships or friendships
+• Letting comparison and jealousy ruin your relationships or friendships

 • Giving your power away to others

-• Not taking responsibility for your own thoughts + feelings + behaviors
+• Not taking responsibility for your own thoughts, feelings, and behaviors

-• Taking responsibility for others’ thoughts + feelings + behaviors
+• Taking responsibility for others’ thoughts, feelings, and behaviors

-• Staying stuck in a breakup due to a scarcity mindset
+• Difficulty moving on from a painful breakup due to a scarcity mindset